SpudGunMan/meshing-around/README.md

 # Mesh Bot for Network Testing and BBS Activities

 Welcome to the Mesh Bot project!
-This feature-rich bot is designed to enhance your [Meshtastic](https://meshtastic.org/docs/introduction/) network experience with a variety of powerful tools and fun features.
+This feature-rich bot is designed to enhance your [Meshtastic](https://meshtastic.org/docs/introduction/) network experience with a variety of powerful tools and fun features, connectivity and utility through text-based message delivery.
 Whether you're looking to perform network tests, send messages, or even play games, this bot has you covered.

 ![Example Use](etc/pong-bot.jpg "Example Use")